 C. CONTROL OF FUNDS

 2. The Vestry will appoint a committee of three (3) persons qualified in the area of bookkeeping or accounting to audit the books of organizations sanctioned for operation as a part of the Episcopal Church of the Epiphany that elect to maintain the discrete control of their funds.
-This audit will take place annually in January and cover the preceding calendar year.
+This audit will take place annually before September and cover the preceding calendar year.

 3. All other sanctioned organizations that raise funds, but do not elect to control their funds will establish procedures to turn the funds over to the Treasurer of the Church for safekeeping and disbursement as directed by the fund-raising organization.